This series is made possible by the generous support of Humanities Montana.

 Followed by interactive audience conversation.
 This talk will contextualize the delegation trip in terms of reservation-era policies and offer an historical overview of Medicine Crow's drawings and the other historical documentation of the delegation included in the MSUB Library exhibition.

-C. Adrian Heidenreich is Professor Emeritus (Native American Studies & Anthropology), MSUB.
+C. Adrian Heidenreich is Professor Emeritus (American Indian and Indigenous Studies & Anthropology), MSUB.
 He earned his Ph.D. in Anthropology with minor work in Visual Communication from University of Oregon.
 An adopted member of a Crow (Apsáalooke) family, Heidenreich is author of “The Crow Indian Delegation to Washington, D. C., in 1880," “Background and Interpretation of Crow and Gros Ventre Ledger Art Done at Crow Agency, Montana Between 1879 and 1897; Recovery and Preservation of the Barstow Collection; and Listing of Works” in Catalog of the Charles H. Barstow Collection (Yellowstone Art Center).

 Tues.
 Oct.
 25, 2016